clq/clq.github.com/_posts/2011-06-13-Norwegian-words-about-snow.md

 Snow coming from the ground, blowing around a lot (can also be used about dust, sand, etc.): jordfok, roksnjo
 Wind with some snow blowing along in it: rennedriv, rennefok sn&oslash;fok
 A period of time with a lot of cold weather and snow: illri
-Weather involving a lot of wet snow: kleksevêr
+Weather involving a lot of wet snow: kleksev&ecirc;r
 Verb for the falling of very light and thin snow: sn&oslash;h&aelig;re
 Very for the falling of very thin snow: sn&oslash;ravl
 Snow is expected: sn&oslash;dr&aring;tt, sn&oslash;eleg